-Whisk the Dry Ingredients.
-Whisk together gluten-free flour, sugar, baking powder, baking soda, and salt in a large bowl.
-Take your time with this step to ensure the ingredients are thoroughly combined.
+Whisk gluten-free flour, sugar, baking powder, baking soda, and salt in a large bowl.

-Make the Dough.
-Using your hands or a pastry cutter, cut butter into the flour mixture until the butter is about the size of peas.
-Make a well in the center of the bowl and add one cup of yogurt.
-Stir the mixture together with a wooden spoon and then knead a few times (in the bowl with your hands.)
-If dry flour remains in the bottom of the bowl, add an additional tablespoon of yogurt.
-Repeating as needed.
+Cut the butter into the flour mixture with your fingers or a pastry cutter until the butter is the size of peas.
+Stir in the yogurt until absorbed.
+If dry flour remains in the bottom of the bowl, add a tablespoon of water or milk.
+Stir and add more water as needed.
 The dough should easily hold together.
 It shouldn't be dry or too soft and squishy.

 Combine the gluten-free flour, granulated sugar, baking powder, baking soda, and salt in the bowl of a food processor.
 Pulse a few times to combine.